-Pla has been playing football since kindergarten, and for the past two years, the 11-year-old has been holding her own on the gridiron.
+Caroline Pla has been playing football since kindergarten, and for the past two years, the 11-year-old has been knocking opposing players on their butts.

 Her playing time with the Catholic Youth Organization ended after last season when the Archdiocese of Philadelphia enforced its “boys only” policy for football, sidelining the All-Star guard and defensive end.

 Inspired by her older brother, George, 14, Caroline started playing Pop Warner flag football at age 5 and was hooked.
 Once she got too big to play Pop Warner, she signed up to play tackle football with the CYO in the fifth grade.

 Two games into Caroline’s second season, head coach Chip Ross received an unexpected call from Jason Budd, deputy secretary for Catholic education for the archdiocese, who oversees the football program.

 The 5-foot-3, 110-pound sixth-grader, Budd explained to Ross, could no longer play for the Romans because, according to the CYO handbook, football is a full-contact sport – no girls allowed.

 Unaware such a rule existed, Ross was shocked, he said.

 “She should be allowed to play,” said Ross, who also coaches football at a nearby high school.
 “Football is a sport that culls out the folks that can hang or not hang, and certainly, Caroline has been more than able to hold her own.”